Xetius/cvtr-tt/README.md

 * API Gateway uses Lambda Integration to expose an endpoint and pass the data to the Lambda.

 # Details
-* Created a utility in Go that takes a local jpg file, and creates the following data Structure
+* Created a utility in Go that takes a local image file, and creates the following data Structure
 ```

 {
   "filename": <filename>,
-  "content": <base64 encoded contents of file>
+  "content": <base64 encoded contents of file>,
+  "filetype": <content type>
 }

 ```